NicKarlovich/dnd/data/herald.md

 > *I will fall for those I love*

 In speaking the fourth ideal, your attunement with the earth expands as you gain Tremorsense[^stoneward1] out to a range of 30 ft and immunity to the petrified condition.
-Additionally you learn to channel your earthen heart to cast Wall of Stone and Flesh to Stone by expending seven or three stormlight charges respectively.
-Finally you gain the ability to Earth Gilde.
+Additionally you learn to channel your earthen heart to cast Flesh to Stone, Investiture of Stone, and Wall of Stone by expending three, five, or seven stormlight charges respectively.
+Finally you gain the ability to Earth Glide.

 **Earth Glide**  As an action spend one stormlight charge to gain the ability to burrow through nonmagical unworked earth and stone for 1 minute.
 While doing so, you don't disturb the material you move through and don't require air to breathe.[^stoneward2]